Skip to main content

 Savour a seasonal stay

-You don’t have to leave the comfort of your east-coast accommodation to experience foodie indulgence this Off Season.
+You don’t have to leave the comfort of your east-coast accommodation to experience foodie indulgence in the Off Season.

 More hot-and-cold opportunities await when you visit Still at Freycinet in Coles Bay, a Nordic-style sauna retreat.
-During your winter stay, receive cabernet sauvignon from the Bend Vineyard, a Bicheno Berries and Blooms mulled wine kit and some yummy chocolate.
-Or flock to the Keep – an extravagant escape with epic 360-degree views of north-east Tasmania – for an Off Season welcome platter with local wine and supplied items for your indulgent winter breakfast and dinner.
+Or flock to the Keep – an extravagant escape with epic 360-degree views of north-east Tasmania – for a lavish Off Season you won't forget.
 And there are plenty more luxurious stays to choose from.

 A bowl of black shelled mussels and freshly fried chips presented in the top of a crayfish pot made of curved wood and fastened with wire.